RoboCup: Autonomous line following robot competition

 We split the track into each obstacle and named them according to the NATO phonetic alphabet.

 Obstacles Bravo and Echo require picking up a bottle, and the arms worked wonders for this.
-The design was based on a design found on YouTube and modified for greater strength by altering the gear ratio.
 In the video, you may notice at Echo, that the robot turns back and forth.
 What you are witnessing is the robot utilising the ultrasound sensor to echolocate the bottle before driving to it.
 This is the only time the ultrasound sensor is used.

 The contest was a lot of fun, and for our 2nd place we were rewarded with beer in the local university bar, DE-Klubben (which I have visited many times since).
 The project only lasted 4 weeks before we moved onto a more demanding projects, but it was not insignificant to me, as me and my peers talk about it even on the 10th semester - mostly for the memories and not technical stuff though.